PCOS, Insulin, and Metformin

 - If you're prescribed Metformin for PCOS, be sure to tell your health care provider and pharmacist about all the prescription medications and over–the–counter medicines that you're taking.

 - If you're having surgery, including dental surgery, tell your health care provider or dentist that you're taking Meformin for PCOS.
 Ask when you should stop taking it before the procedure.

-- Metformin can lower your body's ability to absorb certain vitamins (B12 and folate), so it's a good idea to talk with your health care provider about whether you should take a multivitamin.
+- Metformin can lower your body's ability to absorb certain vitamins (B12 and folate), so it's a good idea to take a multivitamin (with B vitamins).

 - Alcohol can be dangerous while taking Metformin.
 You're more likely to get dehydrated or develop liver problems.
 If you have 3–4 drinks at a time, Metformin is not a good treatment option for your PCOS.
 Ask your health care provider about other treatment options or decrease your use of alcohol.

 - If you're sexually active, be sure to talk with your health care provider about taking the oral contraceptive pill or about using another reliable birth control method.

 - Talk to a nutritionist about planning meals and snacks that are PCOS–friendly.